 The Flyers return just about everyone from a team that went 24-11 and finished a game back from the A-10 regular-season title.
 Now, it’ll be a sophomore-laden group, and that should make a huge difference.

 I’ve got faith in Mark Adams.
-Obanor is back, but they lose just about everyone else of note – including McCullar.
-Look for Texas transfer Tyson to come in and start right away, and the Red Raiders also added a talented freshman guard in Isaacs and other impact transfers in Aimaq and Harmon.
+Obanor is back, but they lose just about everyone else of note — including McCullar.
+Look for Texas transfer Tyson to come in and start right away, and the Red Raiders also added a talented freshman guard in Isaacs and other impact transfers in Aimaq, Harmon and Williams.